MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 >[!Note]
 > As part of converting your VMware to Hyper-V, you can modernize your BIOS-based VMware VMs to Generation 2 Hyper-V VMs by following [these instructions](vm-convert-vmware.md#convert-a-vmware-vm-to-hyper-v-in-the-vmm-fabric) as a pre-step before starting the conversion.

+1. Ensure the VMware VMs that are to be converted are in the **Stopped** state and that there aren’t snapshots associated with them.

-1. Select **VMs and Services > Home > Create > Create Virtual Machines > Convert Virtual Machine**.
+2. Select **VMs and Services > Home > Create > Create Virtual Machines > Convert Virtual Machine**.

-    *Add Image*

-2. In **Convert Virtual Machine** wizard > **Select Source**, select **Browse** and in **Select Virtual Machine Source**, select the VMware VM you want to convert.
+3. In **Convert Virtual Machine** wizard > **Select Source**, select **Browse** and in **Select Virtual Machine Source**, select the VMware VM you want to convert.

-    *Add Image*

-3. In **Specify Virtual Machine Identity**, modify the machine name and description as required.
+4. In **Specify Virtual Machine Identity**, modify the machine name and description as required.

-    *Add Image*

-4. In **Virtual Machine Configuration**, specify the number of processors and memory settings.
+5. In **Virtual Machine Configuration**, specify the number of processors and memory settings.
 You can migrate BIOS-based VMware VMs to Generation 1 Hyper-V VMs and UEFI-based VMware VMs to Generation 2 Hyper-V VMs.

-    *Add Image*

-5. In **Select Host**, select a Hyper-V host/Azure Stack HCI for placement.
+6. In **Select Host**, select a Hyper-V host/Azure Stack HCI for placement.
 In **Select Path**, configure the storage location on the host for the VM files.
 The default VM path is listed.

-    *Add Image*

-6. In **Select Networks**, select the logical network, virtual network, and the VLAN as applicable.

-    *Add Image*

-    >[!Note]
-    >The PowerShell script-based approach provides guidance to retain the IP of the VM after conversion.
-You can also read about it in Cameron Peppers’ blogpost here.

 7. In **Add Properties**, configure the required settings.
 In **Summary**, review the settings, and select **Start the virtual machine after deploying it** if necessary.

-    *Add Image*

 8. Select **Create** to start the conversion.
 Verify the VM's conversion in **VMs and Services > Home > Show > VMs**.

-    *Add Image*

     >[!Note]
     >After conversion, all VM disks except for the OS disk will be offline.
 This is because the NewDiskPolicy parameter is set to offlineALL on VMware VMs by default.
 To override this and to have the new disks brought online after conversion, you can make one of the following changes to your VMware VM disk policy before initiating the conversion:<br>